CT scan private referral

-Our CT scan referrals are operating as normal throughout the COVID-19 pandemic.
-We’re still able to provide same day referrals for CT scans.
+Our CT scan private referrals are operating as normal throughout the COVID-19 pandemic.
+We’re still able to provide same-day CT scan private referrals.
 Please book a GP appointment to discuss your referral.

 At London Doctors Clinic, we can refer you to get a private CT scan.

 A CT scan (computerised tomography) is also known as a CAT scan.
 The CT scanner is a type of X-ray machine that uses X-rays and a computer to create detailed images of the insides of the human body.